-ean ean

-No. Supporting clauses 3
+No. supporting clauses 3

-Supporting clauses applicable 3
+Applicable supporting clauses 3

-Supporting clauses not applicable 0
+Non-applicable supporting clauses 0

 Overall level of conformity High

-Non Conformances None
+Non-conformance None

 NMFS, the Council and ADFG have rules and regulations governing AK fisheries available on their websites.
 The BSAI and GOA FMPs also contain a summary of management measures that apply to these fisheries.
 These also cover legal definitions such as quota shares, individual fishing quotas, etc.